Sourdough Focaccia Bread Muffins [perfect for sharing]

 These sourdough focaccia bread muffins are best eaten within about 12 hours of baking - so basically while they're fresh!
 They will go a bit hard and stale if you leave them overnight.
 You can gently warm them in the oven to refresh them, but if you can, eat them the day of baking.

 They are perfect to freeze!
-Simply place cooled sourdough focaccia bread muffins into a ziploc bag and freeze for up to 2 months.
+Simply place cooled sourdough focaccia bread muffins into a ziplock bag or airtight container and freeze for up to 2 months.
 Thaw at room temperature and gently warm in the oven to refresh.

 Sourdough Focaccia Bread Muffins